 New Zealanders share a strong sense of guardianship (kaitiaki-tanga) for our environment.
 For example, we maintain robust controls over land development, fishing, water quality and conservation.
-And we’ve dedicated over 30% of our land area to national parks and other protected areas.
+We’ve dedicated over 30% of our land area to national parks and other protected areas.

 You’ll get an idea of how carefully we protect our environment from the strict biosecurity restrictions on what you can bring in to New Zealand when you land at the airport.

 Tourists can only ever skim the surface of New Zealand’s spectacular scenery.
 Many New Zealanders who’ve lived their whole lives here haven’t seen or done it all either.
-And over 90% of migrants find our scenery exceeds or meets their expectations, according to a recent Immigration New Zealand survey.
+Over 90% of migrants find our scenery exceeds or meets their expectations, according to a recent Immigration New Zealand survey.

 So, what can you expect?
-Well, if you’ve seen The Lord of the Rings or The Hobbit, you’ll have an idea: soaring mountainscapes, mysterious lakes and rivers, dramatic volcanic plateau, vast open plains, braided rivers, thermal wonderlands, fiords, native forests, glaciers, miles of farmland and even more miles of glorious coastline with gorgeous sandy beaches…. all that sort of thing.
+Well, if you’ve seen The Lord of the Rings, The Hobbit, The Narnia Chronicles or The Piano, you’ll have an idea: soaring mountainscapes, mysterious lakes and rivers, dramatic volcanic plateaus, vast open plains, braided rivers, thermal wonderlands, fiords, native forests, glaciers, miles of farmland and even more miles of glorious coastline with gorgeous sandy beaches…. all that sort of thing.